-Facebook is the go to Social Media platform when starting to promote your business, service or product.
+Facebook is still the go-to Social Media platform.
+When starting to promote your business, service or product.

-It’s very easy for potential customers to buy from you and get in touch.
-However, instead of the sounds of a cash register you are hearing crickets.
+It’s very easy for new customers to buy from you and get in touch.
+But, instead of the sounds of a cash register, you are hearing crickets.

 Facebook Page Insights – Reaching Your Audience

-It is an amazing way to reach potential customers.
-Making sense of the Insights section of your Facebook page may not be as rewarding.
+It is an amazing way to reach new customers.
+Making sense of the Insights section of your Facebook page metrics may not be as rewarding.

-You need to keep the momentum going and can’t afford to spend too much time looking into how people have interacted with each post.
+You need to keep the momentum going.
+And you can’t afford to spend too much time looking into how people have interacted with each post.

-This is where Elementary Analytics comes in.
-You need to focus on the key overarching insights.
-Helping you see how your Facebook page posts and campaigns are increasing your page followers.
-In turn driving traffic to your website.
+Start by focusing on a few key insights.
+These metrics help you see how your Facebook page posts and campaigns are increasing your page followers.
+In turn, this drives traffic to your website.

-Top 5 Facebook Page Insights To Track
+Top 5 Facebook Page Metrics To Track

-You’ve created a brief social media marketing plan you begin creating content and sharing posts on the page on a regular basis.
+You’ve created a brief social media marketing plan.
+And you begin creating content and sharing posts on the page on a regular basis.